Class Documentation

 double Range::GetOutgoingEnergy(Muon *u, double s);

-where m is a previously instantiated Muon object and s is the absorber thickness in g/cm2, returns the energy loss after passage through the absorber.
-The kinetic energy of the muon object is updated to the outgoing energy after energy loss.
+where u is a previously instantiated Muon object, s is the absorber thickness in g/cm2, or T is the kinetic energy in MeV, return the energy loss after passage through the absorber.
+The ingoing kinetic energy of the muon is set with the Muon object method SetKE() and is updated to the outgoing energy after energy loss in the absorber.
+If not given, the absorber thickness is set with the Material object method SetThickness().
+See Example 3.

 The method,